MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-wls, devx-track-javaee-wls-vm, migration-java, devx-track-azurecli, devx-track-extended-java
 ---

-# Tutorial: Manually install WebLogic Server on Azure virtual machines (VMs)
+# Tutorial: Manually install WebLogic Server on Azure Virtual Machines (VMs)

 This tutorial shows the steps to install Oracle WebLogic Server (WLS) and configure a WebLogic cluster on Azure Virtual Machines (VMs), on Windows or GNU/Linux.